Before she was in labor she gave birth;

 There is absolutely no affinity between the sacred and the profane, or between the Divine holiness and corruption itself in all its forms because of sin.
 The burning bush was alight in flames but was not consumed and turned into ashes because of God’s immediate presence.
 What God sanctifies merely by His presence cannot be subject to putridity and corruption.
 Rather, it is made holy.
 Indeed, God commanded Moses to remove the sandals from his feet before he could approach the burning bush, for even the earth that surrounded it was made holy by God’s physical manifestation (Ex.
 3:5).
 The soil on the soles of his sandals was implicitly declared to be impure since it hadn’t originated from a location that was personally touched by the Divine presence.
 For the same reason, no Jew could just simply walk into the Holy of Holies in the Temple without first being ritually purified if he were the appointed High Priest.

 The Divine Logos, Jesus, sanctified his mother’s womb while He was present there, and He preserved the sanctity of her body at the appointed time when the Father willed that he be born.
 All forms of physical corruption in creation are the result of Adam and Eve’s sin, by which they forfeited the original grace of holiness and justice for humanity.
-The Blessed Virgin Mary was preserved free from all stain of original sin by her Immaculate Conception.
-She was exempted, therefore, from the law of sin which Eve brought down upon women because she was chosen to be the mother of the Divine Messiah and Bridegroom (Gen. 3:16).
+The Blessed Virgin Mary was preserved free from every stain of original sin by her Immaculate Conception.
+She was exempted, therefore, from the law of sin that Eve brought down upon women because she was chosen to be the mother of the Divine Messiah and Bridegroom (Gen. 3:16).
 Most blessed was the mother of the Lord among women and equally blessed was the fruit of her womb in his humanity.

 The Virginitas In Partu (virginity during the birth) has belonged to the Apostolic Tradition of the Catholic Church from the beginning.
 What the Church Fathers and Doctors of the Church have taught about Mary’s virgin birth has been handed down by faithful transmission (paradosis) from the Apostles through the oral tradition.
 St. Irenaeus, Bishop of Lyon, was a student of Bishop St. Polycarp of Smyrna, who in turn was a disciple of the Apostle St. John, with whom Mary lived the rest of her life until c.
 A.D.
 48 (Jn.
 19:27).
 This is what Irenaeus (180-190 A.D.) has written as a living testimony to the Apostolic Faith: “The Word will become flesh, and the Son of God the son of man—the Pure One opening purely that pure womb, which generates men unto God.”
 [Against Heresies 4, 33, 12].